Let’s start with the idea of an environment and a technology.

 What would make our culture reach a point where it would say: “Enough.
 This is good enough.”

-So it would have to be homemade, as well as an incentive for people to make it themselves rather than just having someone else make it for them, and then personalize it.
+So it would have to be homemade, as well as an incentive for people to make it themselves, rather than just having someone else make it for them.

 SO.
 What are we thinking here?
 We’re thinking of an extremely easy level of technology, right up there with, say, cooking.

-This suggests something that is organic – too many people are unskilled to create something mechanical.
+This suggests something that is organic – because too many people are unskilled to create something mechanical.

 Organic is easy.

 Okay.
 So where does that leave us?
-Recap: An organic technology that has been spread throughout all cultures, has superseded all other forms of technology that garner the most money, and has brought an unprecedented equality across the boundaries of human experience, reducing social stratification and nationalistic feeling.
+Recap: An organic technology that has been spread throughout all cultures, has superseded all other forms of technology that garner the most money, and has brought an unprecedented equality (or perceived equality) across the boundaries of human experience, reducing social stratification and nationalistic feeling.

 Holy crap.
 Let’s do this thing!